ctsdownloads/wi-fi-fixer/README.md

 - Restarts NetworkManager (tested on Ubuntu/GNOME).
 - Airplane mode.
 - If modules are not loaded - detects and loads them.
+- Once setup manuaklly in the script, will tell you if you're connected to the wrong WI-Fi WAP.
+(Do a Ctrl F and look for assigned_wap="Your-SSID-Here", change to Wi-Fi WAP in quotes, save the file)

 ## Examples